darciu/LearningStep/README.md

 ## Brief description

-LearingStep is an application for recording and playing text lessons (tasks).
-Main advantage is that lessons will be displayed in certain intervals of time eg. one day, three day, two weeks etc after last pass.
-It allows to remain old lessons as well as new ones.
+LearningStep is an application for recording and playing text lessons (tasks).
+Main advantage is that lessons will be displayed in certain intervals of time eg. one day, three day, two weeks etc. after last pass.
+This is helpful to remind old, not used frequently information.

+Moreover it is possible to attach a picture for every step of the lesson.
+Use this functionality to keep complicated formulas, drawings, charts...
+Pictures will be stored in 'pictures' folder so do not delete or move them manually.

 ## Prerequisites
 This code was written in Python ver.
 3.7.